 We may ask for medical information so that we can support you in your volunteering, although you are free to decline these requests as they are not compulsory.

 Details of a person to contact in an emergency are required for our lone working policy as well as any other information you chose to give us.

 We may share your name and basic contact information with grant applicants you have agreed to visit.

 We will use your information for the purposes of managing the Kindred Visitor recruitment process and administering and arranging kindred visits.

 Some information, such as your CV, nationality, date of birth, address and bank details are essential for your recruitment, visiting role and for enhanced DBS clearance checks.

 We share your name with kindred grants applicants you have agreed to visit.

 We collect the details supplied in bursary fund application forms for the purposes of awarding these bursaries.
-Information collected includes name, age, gender, nationality, marital status and supporting statement.
+Information collected includes name, age, gender and supporting statement.
 This information may be used internally for analysis of our bursary funding work.